Chengqunniu/T2A2/README.md

 * Expire date (string, not null)
 * Security number (int, not null)
 * Encrypted_card_no (string, not null)
 * Customer id (int, FK, not null).
 Links the payment methods table to the customers table.
+A payment accounts belongs to only one customer and one customer has one or many payment accounts.

 #### Relationship (payment accounts table and customers table)